pkgcloud/pkgcloud/docs/providers/hp/README.md

 #### region

 `region` specifies which region of a service to use.
-HP has authentication endpoints specific to each region.
+HP has services deployed in multiple regions.
-Please see section above for the endpoints and regions.
+See here for more details : [Regions](http://docs.hpcloud.com/api/identity/#2.2RegionsandAvailabilityZones) If you're targeting an HP Private Cloud instance, please contact your administrator for region names.

 ##### Specifying a custom region